 Vacancies will be assessed, a job description and person specification for the position compiled prior to advertising.

-Advertising:
+Advertising

 Staff vacancies are widely advertised online via Early Years Childcare and Extended Schools Service, and applications are welcome from all those with qualifications relevant to the position advertised, regardless of gender, race, culture, religion, means, or special needs and will be considered on individual merit.